srobo/docs/simulator/using_the_simulator.md

 ## Developing your code

-On first run, the robot will execute an example program for convenience.
-This program will be copied to the directory `competition-simulator-<version>` is stored in:
+You should develop your code outside the folder which contains the world simulation, in a file called `robot.py`.
+This should be within the parent directory you created when [setting up the world simulation]({{ site.baseurl }}/simulator/setting_up_simulator#world-simulation).

 ```
 .